 When to Use the Invoice

 Whether or not a company or freelancer should use a labor+material invoice is mainly dependent on whether or not the client is expecting the material cost to be included in the labor charge.
-For example, hairdressers don’t charge clients the cost of shampoo or conditioner – they only charge for the time dedicating to cutting hair.
-Another means of determining if material should be separated from labor is if the client will ultimately use it at a later date, or it will continue to provide use/value for an extended length of time.
+For example, hairdressers don’t charge clients the cost of shampoo or conditioner – they only charge for the time dedicated to cutting hair.
+Another means of determining if the material should be separated from labor is if the client will ultimately use it at a later date, or it will continue to provide use/value for an extended length of time.
 For example, mechanics almost always (with the exception of routine service) charge parts separately to the labor dedicated to installing them.
-As an overview, materials and labor should be separated individually if the following applies:
+As an overview, materials, and labor should be separated individually if the following applies:

 - The materials/products are expensive

 - The product will be used for a considerable length of time

 - The objects required to be purchased by the seller/provider are not routine (not factored into the labor cost)

 What Professions Should use a Labor+Materials Invoice?

 The following are examples of professions that often separate the labor and materials that went into the completion of a job:

 - HVAC Technicians

 - Event planners